Ukraine: Russia will test our mettle, says Liz Truss

 Tensions with Russia over Ukraine will "test our mettle", Liz Truss has warned ahead of a trip to Kyiv.

-Writing in the Telegraph, the foreign secretary warned the West "must not be lulled into a false sense of security" after Russia claimed it had pulled back troops from the country's border.
+Writing in the Telegraph, the foreign secretary said the West "must not be lulled into a false sense of security" after Russia claimed it had pulled back troops from the country's border.

 Its defence ministry said on Tuesday it was removing forces after the completion of military exercises.